 314 See Opting Out of Segregation, 66 FR 20740, 20743 (Apr.
 25, 2001).
 The Commission also notes that this determination was based on the definition of ECP as provided in the Commodity Futures Modernization Act of 2000.
-The Dodd-Frank Act amended the definition of ECP as to the threshold for individuals to qualify as ECPs, changing "an individual who has total assets in an amount in excess of" to "an individual who has amounts invested on a discretionary basis, the aggregate of which is in excess of..."
-Therefore, the threshold for ECP status is currently higher than was in place when the Commission certified that ECPs are not small entities for RFA purposes, meaning that there are likely fewer entities that could qualify as ECPs than when the Commission first made the determination.
+The Dodd-Frank Act amended the definition of ECP as to the threshold for individuals to qualify as ECPs, changing "an individual who has total assets in an amount in excess of" to "an individual who has amounts invested on a discretionary basis, the aggregate of which is in excess of" Therefore, the threshold for ECP status is currently higher than was in place when the Commission certified that ECPs are not small entities for RFA purposes, meaning that there are likely fewer entities that could qualify as ECPs than when the Commission first made the determination.

 315 The sample data sets varied across SDRs and asset classes based on relative trade volumes.
 The sample represents data available to the Commission for swaps executed over a period of one month.
 These sample data sets captured 2,551,907 FX swaps, 98,145 credit default swaps, 357,851 commodities swaps, 603,864 equities swaps, and 276,052 interest rate swaps.

-ECPs or do not meet the definition of "small entity" established in the RFA.
+MSP/DCO reporting counterparties.
+Based on its review of publicly available data, the Commission believes that the overwhelming majority of these non-SD/ MSP/DCO reporting counterparties are either ECPs or do not meet the definition of "small entity" established in the RFA.
 Accordingly, the Commission does not believe the rules would affect a substantial number of small entities.

 Based on the above analysis, the Commission does not believe that this Final Rule will have a significant economic impact on a substantial number of small entities.
 Therefore, the Chairman, on behalf of the Commission, pursuant to 5 U.S.C.
 605(b), hereby certifies that the Final Rule will not have a significant economic impact on a substantial number of small entities.